Variable selection and basis learning for ordinal classification: The choice of ordinal weights

 The two-step ordinal weight $w_j$ is much more superior than any other ordinal weights, in the sense that the average weight difference between ordinal variables and the others is the largest.
-The ordinal weights $w_j^P$ based on the $t$-test-based trend test perform almost similar to the two-step ordinal weights for mean difference variables.
-However, for noise variables, $w_j^P$ are higher than the other three ordinal weights.
+The ordinal weights $w_j^P$ based on the $t$-test-based trend test (denoted as TSTT in the figure) perform almost similar to the two-step ordinal weights for mean difference variables.
+However, for noise variables, $w_j^P$ is higher than the other three ordinal weights.
 The weights based on rank correlations are similar to each other, and, as expected, the gap between weights of ordinal variables and weights of non-ordinal variables is thin.